SpacingBat3/WebCord/docs/SETTINGS.md

 ## About the application settings
 This section will describe different options found in the "Settings" submenu.

-**Note:** currently most settings requires to restart the app to see any effects of chaning them.
+**NOTE:** Currently most settings requires to restart the app to see any changes.

 ### Disable tray